ALEC TRITTON is the elected Chairman of the Halsted Trust

 He joined the Guild of One-Name Studies in 1995 where he was elected Vice-Chairman in 1997 and Chairman in 1999 which post he held till 2002.
 He has also served as a Trustee of the Society of Genealogists, and was elected as Vice-Chairman.
 In 2000 he was elected Vice-Chairman of the Federation of Family History Societies eventually being elected Chairman in 2002, a position he held until 2006 retiring by rote.

 Currently Alec is a Vice-President of the Guild of One-Name Studies and he is a member of the Lectures Working Group at the Society of Genealogists.
-He has always been interested in genealogy, being a long standing member of Kent Family History Society, and he is also a member of the Sussex Family History Group.
+He has always been interested in genealogy, being a long standing member of Kent Family History Society and Societo of Genealogists.

 Alec writes extensively on family history subjects for Family Tree Magazine completing two extensive series on “Lost London Burial Grounds” and “Worship, Weird and Wonderful” as well as reviewing a number of software packages.
 He has been a lecturer and teacher in family history for over ten years and has lectured extensively in England including at the Who Do You Think You Are?
 Live event and its predecessor the SoG Family History Experience.
 In 2003 he was invited to speak at the Federation of Genealogical Societies International Conference in Florida.

 He was born in Hastings and as the family moved around, attended many schools before joining the Royal Navy in 1968, serving on HMS Rothesay, HMS Norfolk and HMS Brazen, leaving in 1985.
 Alec joined Photain Controls PLC as the Service Manager rising to become the Technical Director.
 The Company was sold in 2002 and the UK manufacturing operation moved to South Africa.
 He left the Company and has since been working part time helping small and local businesses with marketing to reach their full potential on the Internet.
 Married with two children, Alec lives in rural Gloucestershire keeping horses and chickens.
 His hobbies include reading and listening to smooth jazz and of course family history.